 Parkinson’s disease (PD) is a chronic, progressive movement disorder that affects the lives of at least one half million patients across the United States.
 The average onset of characteristic motor symptoms, which are initially subtle and impact purposeful movement, occurs in the sixth decade.
 People with PD also experience significant non-motor symptoms including changes in cognition and mood, sleep disturbances, and autonomic dysfunction.
 Currently available pharmacological and surgical treatments provide relief from some motor symptoms, but do not halt the ultimate progression of the disease.
 Although significant research advances have been made, including the recent identification of possible environmental and genetic risk factors for PD, further research is required to elucidate underlying causes of PD and to discover improved treatments.

-At the National Institutes of Health (NIH), the NINDS is the primary institute supporting PD research: in fiscal year 2011, the NINDS funded approximately $96 million out of a total of $151 million in NIH-supported PD research.
-The NINDS supports basic, translational and clinical research programs through a variety of mechanisms, including the Morris K. Udall Centers of Excellence for Parkinson’s Disease Research, each of which are directed toward advancing knowledge of and improving treatments for PD.
+At the National Institutes of Health (NIH), the NINDS is the primary institute supporting PD research: in fiscal year 2015, the NINDS funded approximately $97 million out of a total of $146 million in NIH-supported PD research.
+The NINDS supports basic, translational and clinical research programs through a variety of mechanisms, including the Morris K. Udall Centers of Excellence for Parkinson’s Disease Research and the Parkinson's Disease Biomarkers Program (PDBP).
 As part of our mission to decrease the burden of neurological disease, and building upon a strong foundation of research discovery, the NINDS is committed to the rapid translation of basic research findings into clinical practice.